Washington Spirit

 The Washington Spirit are an American professional soccer team based in Washington, D.C. that competes in the National Women's Soccer League (NWSL).
 It is a continuation of the D.C.
 United Women of the W-League and continues to field both an amateur Women's Premier Soccer League (WPSL) team and a youth team, both under the Spirit name.
 The team has reached the NWSL Championship four times (2016, 2021, 2024, and 2025), winning once in 2021.

 History

 Establishment

 The foundation of the National Women's Soccer League was announced on November 21, 2012, with Washington selected as a host for one of the eight teams selected for the inaugural season.
 In December 2012, the team's name was announced as the Washington Spirit.
 D.C.
 United Women head coach Mike Jorden was kept on as well as assistant coach Cindi Harkes.
-Bill Lynch, the original Washington Spirit's owner when the National Women's Soccer League launched in 2013, sold the majority of the team to tech executive Steve Baldwin in late 2018.
-Several other minority investors have since been added to the ownership group—Jenna Bush Hager and Chelsea Clinton, daughters of U.S. presidents; Olympic gold medal-winning gymnast Dominique Dawes; and most recently (May 2021) Washington Capitals star Alexander Ovechkin.
+Bill Lynch was the Spirit's inaugural owner for the National Women's Soccer League launch in 2013.